Unikernel-Systems/unikernel.org/blog/_posts/2016-10-06-unikernel-ebook.md

 [![eBook Cover]({{BASE_PATH}}/images/oreilly-ebook.gif)](http://www.oreilly.com/webops-perf/free/unikernels.csp)

-I am pleased to announce that my FREE Unikernel eBook is now available from O'Reilly.
+I am pleased to announce that my FREE unikernel eBook is now available from O'Reilly.

-I have been giving talks about Unikernels for the past 2 years at conferences throughout the North America.
+I have been giving talks about unikernels for the past 2 years at conferences throughout North America.
 This eBook is my attempt to present most of the information from these talks in a written form.
-It is not a technical HowTo book, but rather an introduction to the basic concept of Unikernels and an explanation of their value.
+It is not a technical HowTo book, but rather an introduction to the basic concept of unikernels and an explanation of their value.

-I hope this eBook will be a useful tool for introducing people to the whys and wherefores of Unikernels.
+I hope this eBook will be a useful tool for introducing people to the whys and wherefores of unikernels.

 You can download your copy here:
 [http://www.oreilly.com/webops-perf/free/unikernels.csp](http://www.oreilly.com/webops-perf/free/unikernels.csp)